 Taking a little bit of time to plan ahead, as well as thinking about your needs and wants, will help you design the space of your dreams.

 Once you have an idea about the space you want to create, think about your main piece of equipment.
 Usually, that’s a Stack machine, a Smith Machine, or a Power Tower.

-Smith Machines contain a barbell placed in between steel bars and a guided rod to keep in place.
-This lets the bar move up and down within a fixed track, and doesn’t allow it to deviate from that track There are many benefits to using this type of equipment, including safety, versatility, and increased power and ballistics during your workout
+Smith Machines contain a smith bar placed in between steel bars and a guided rod to allow you to safely workout without a spotter.
+The bar moves up and down within a fixed track, and can’t be taken off that track.
+There are many benefits to using this type of equipment, including safety, versatility, and increased power and ballistics during your workout.

 Stack machines are great for anyone – both novice and experienced lifters alike.
 They contain a stack of weight plates, a pin, and a cable system to create the resistance needed when lifting the weight.
-Stack machines often have a variety of stations to allow you to target different muscle groups.
-They are often simple to use and very safe when used without a spotter, which makes them perfect for a home gym.
+Stack machines often have a variety of stations to allow you to get a total body workout.
+Stack weight gyms are often simple to use, heavy duty, and very safe when used without a spotter, which makes them perfect for a home gym.

 A power tower lets you use your body weight to perform some incredibly effective exercises.
 They usually have a small footprint and are great for small spaces.
 In addition, there are many ways to modify the exercises so that you can increase or decrease the intensity as needed.

 After you’ve selected your main piece of weight training equipment, there are a few other things you’ll need to round out your home gym.

 Regular cardio exercise is just as important as lifting weights, and you should have some way of getting in a cardio workout.
 While it is true that you can just go for a run or a walk outside, there are many excuses for missing that run as well.
 Bad weather, getting home late, lack of childcare can all keep even the most devoted runner from getting out and hitting the pavement at times.